Looks like your cart is empty. Compare Travel Backpacks

 When you do take your bag on a flight, you'll save money and time by not checking it.
 Since you'll have it with you, your airline can't lose or damage your bag either.

 Most backpacks load from the top.
 To get something out of the middle or bottom of your bag, you'll have to unpack everything above it.
 You'll be staying in plenty of hostels and budget hotels without much personal space, so unpacking everything every time you need anything won't work.

 Instead, use a front-loading bag that packs like a suitcase.
 Front-loading (aka panel-loading) backpacks open like a book so that you can easily reach anything in your bag without unpacking everything on your person.

 Now you can have convenient access for yourself and won't annoy anyone because your clothes are strewn around the room.
 Win, win.

 We created Tortuga after realizing the shortcomings of existing bags during a backpacking trip to Eastern Europe in 2009.
-If you're heading to Europe, you need a backpack designed for travelers.
-You've found it: the Outbreaker.
+Mine was large, cumbersome, and disorganized.
+Jeremy’s shoulder strap broke on the first day due to cheap materials.
+We couldn’t find the perfect travel backpack, so we made it.